-Methodist Hospital's highly specialized cardiac services include the availability of a cardiac care team 24-hours a day, seven days a week; dedicated handling of STEMI patients in the hospital's emergency department, three updated cardiac catheterization laboratories where physicians perform coronary angioplasty, pacemaker insertion, and carotid artery stenting; openheart surgery and valve replacements in two dedicated operating rooms, specialized care in one of three hospital units - intensive care unit, coronary care unit, and cardiac patient care unit - depending on the needs of the patient, and inpatient and outpatient cardiac rehabilitation programs.
+Methodist Hospital's highly specialized cardiac services include the availability of a cardiac care team 24-hours a day, seven days a week; dedicated handling of STEMI patients in the hospital's emergency department, three updated cardiac catheterization laboratories where physicians perform percutaneous coronary intervention, pacemaker insertion, and carotid artery stenting; open-heart surgery and valve replacements are performed in two dedicated operating rooms, specialized care in one of three hospital units - intensive care unit, coronary care unit, and cardiac patient care unit - depending on the needs of the patient, and inpatient and outpatient cardiac rehabilitation programs.
 Recently, Methodist Hospital organized a "Mended Heart" program for heart patients and their caregivers.
 Patients and caregivers who have had experience or have been diagnosed with heart problems such as bypass, heart failure, stent procedures, high blood pressure and stroke, meet and share their experiences, anxieties, and concerns in a light-hearted atmosphere and have fun social activities to aid in recovery.
-In Fiscal Year 2014, 25 persons participated in the Mended Heart support group.
-In recognition of the importance of convenient and accessible blood pressure testing, Methodist Hospital offered blood pressure screenings on a monthly basis at scheduled times at the Monrovia Community Center, Arcadia Community Center and Sierra Madre Hart Park House; and continues to sponsor a Heart Check CenterTM free blood pressure testing kiosk display at the Westfield Santa Anita Mall in Arcadia, serving approximately 150 mall visitors each day.
-In addition, staff at Methodist Hospital provided blood pressure screenings at various community events throughout the year, including Affair of the Heart on February 7, Arcadia Pancake Breakfast on May 3, Temple City Unified School District event on May 3, Monrovia Pancake Breakfast on May 10, May Day Emergency Expo on May 17, Mt.
-Wilson Trail Race on May 24, Hoop It Up and Kick It event on June 24, health fair at a Hindu church on July 19, Harvest Moon Festival on September 7, Senior Health Fair on September 12, City of Sierra Madre Health Fair on September 20, Health and Wellness Family Expo on September 20, Bolton and Company Health Fair on September 23, and Vision Health International Health Fair on November 18.
-In many instances some of those screened for blood pressure were found to have abnormal results.
+In Fiscal Year 2015, 25 persons participated in Mended Heart support group and 151 persons participated in a Stroke and Brain Injury support group.
+In recognition of the importance of convenient and accessible blood pressure testing, Methodist Hospital offered blood pressure screenings on a monthly basis at scheduled times at the Arcadia Community Center, Monrovia Community Center, and Sierra Madre Hart Park House (390 adults served with blood pressure screenings at these locations); and continued to sponsor a Heart Check CenterTM free blood pressure testing kiosk display at the Westfield Santa Anita Mall in Arcadia, serving approximately 150 mall visitors each day.
+In addition, staff at Methodist Hospital provided blood pressure and/or body composition screenings at various community events throughout the year, including Asian American Expo on January 17 and January 18 at the Pomona Fairplex, Lunar New Year Celebration on February 21 at the Alhambra Street Fair, Derby Day 5K Walk/Run on April 6 at Santa Anita Race Track, Arcadia Pancake Breakfast on May 2 at Fire Station 106, Northrop Grumman Health Fairs on May 14 and June 11, Mount Wilson Trail Race on May 23 in Sierra Madre, Harvest Moon Festival on September 13 at Arcadia Park, 2015 Heart Walk on September 26 at the Rose Bowl, Southern California Women's Conference on October 2 at the Pasadena Convention Center, Bolton Company Benefits Fair on October 14, and World Vision Employee Health Fair on November 16.

-Methodist Hospital offers a wide complement of oncology services, including early detection cancer screenings, surgery, chemotherapy, reconstructive surgery, pain management, and support.
-In 2014, Methodist Hospital added to its services with the opening of two new specialized clinics - a Gyn Oncology Institute and a Colorectal Surgery Institute.
-During the course of the year, Methodist Hospital also held a variety of workshops, support groups, and events to raise awareness and assist those with cancer.
+Methodist Hospital offers a full complement of oncology services, including early detection cancer screenings, surgery, chemotherapy, reconstructive surgery, pain management, and support.
+In 2014, Methodist Hospital added to these oncology services with the opening of two specialized clinics - a Gyn Oncology Institute and a Colorectal Surgery Institute - to continue to provide outstanding clinical services to the community.
+During the course of the year, Methodist Hospital held a variety of workshops, support groups, and events to raise awareness and assist those with cancer.
+Methodist Hospital offered Stepping Forward, a body-and-mind strengthening program for survivors of any type of cancer in February, May, September and November.
+The program, led by physical and occupational therapists, offered exercise/fitness classes, seminars on nutrition, meditation, community resources, and more, served 44 persons in Fiscal Year 2015.
+In conjunction with the American Cancer Society, Methodist Hospital offered Look Good, Feel Better